oh-lang/oh/wishlist.md

 `a_mutating_method_(m;, x: int_): str_` becomes `;;a_mutating_method_(x: int_): str_`,
 or `..one_temporary_method_()` for a method on a temporary `m`, i.e., `one_temporary_method_(m.)`.
 Inside an instance method definition, you can use `m` to refer to the class instance, regardless of how it was defined.

-Inside of class methods, any variables or methods that are defined inline in the class are available without using `m` as a prefix, for concision.
-However, we do not support shadowing any global variables or overloads inside a class, so import renaming may be required.
+You also use `m the_variable_name` to refer to a field `the_variable_name` defined on the class inside any methods.

 ```
 vector3_: [x: dbl_, y: dbl_, z: dbl_]
 {   ::length_(): dbl_
-        sqrt_(x * x + y * y + z * z) # no need for `m x`, etc.
+        sqrt_(m x * m x + m y * m y + m z * m z)
 }
 ```

+We support nested types without needing a `m_` prefix, and they are available anywhere in the class body they are defined.
+This is a minor inconsistency with instance methods (which always require `m`) but it makes overloads much easier to reason about.
+However, to prevent confusion, these nested types cannot shadow any global types.
-The primary reason for this is so that we can support defining nested types easily and use them concisely.
-For example, with a generic type, it would be convenient to refer to another generic subtype if we already have the class.
+Here is an example with a generic type, where it would be convenient to refer to another generic subtype if we already have the class.

 ```
-my_generic_[at_, of_]: [m: [lot;]]
+my_generic_[at_, of_]: [lot;]
 {   lot_: @only insertion_ordered_lot_[at_, of_]
     ...
 }

+# TODO: we probably don't want anyone to use `lot_`, since we'll make that globally available.
 # ERROR: `lot_` is shadowed inside of `my_generic_`, use import renaming to avoid this.
 #       e.g., `[core_lot_: lot_]: \\core/lot`
 [lot_]: \\core/lot